-Undergraduates need to clear their rooms at the end of each term, so that the rooms can be used for Outreach projects, admissions candidates, and commercial business.
+Undergraduates need to clear their rooms at the end of each term, so that the rooms can be used for various purposes.
 Please do not bring more belongings than you need for the term.
 Some lockable storage space may be available in rooms, but this is not guaranteed.
 Additional storage is usually available for international students.

-Undergraduates who live in termly rented College accommodation and who want to remain in residence after the last Saturday night of Full Term, or to come up before the Saturday of Minus-1st Week of the following term, should apply on the appropriate form to the Home Bursary by the end of Sixth Week.
-Approval will not normally be given to stay up at the end of Michaelmas Term because of the Admissions Interview period.
+Undergraduates who live in termly rented College accommodation and who want to remain in residence after the last Saturday night of Full Term, or to come up before the Thursday of Noughth Week of the following term, should apply on the appropriate form to the Home Bursary by the end of Sixth Week.
+Approval will not normally be given to stay up at the end of Michaelmas Term.
 Each application is judged on its merits by the Deans of Arts since there are relatively severe constraints on the availability of accommodation especially over the Easter and Long Vacation periods due to the use of many rooms for Conference and Summer School purposes and the need to maintain a regular refurbishment and redecoration programme.
 If the room is required for any of these reasons, an alternative will be provided for successful applicants.
 Authorization for vacation residence will be given through the Deans' List.
 The listed daily charge will continue to apply in vacation periods.
 Staying up without permission is a serious offence and the daily room charge for the time spent without permission will be doubled, in addition to any further sanctions which the Deans in consultation with the Home Bursar choose to impose.
-Late Vacation Residence forms attract a £10 administration charge.
+Late Vacation Residence forms attract a £20 administration charge.